 If it’s a minor incident – with no injuries and no damage caused to any third-party property or vehicle, for instance – you don’t need to involve the police.

 Try to get any witnesses to give you their details as they may prove useful when you need claim or report to the police.

 Any further notes you can make about how the accident happened could help you later on, when you need to make a claim.

-If the state of the road was a factor in the accident, e.g. if it caused the bike to skid, take photos of it to use as evidence.
+If the state of the road was a factor in the accident, take pictures of it to use as evidence.

-Under the terms of most bike insurance policies, you should report an accident as soon as it’s safe to do so.
-They will then create a record and instruct you on what happens next.
+Under the terms of most motorcycle insurance policies, you should report an accident as soon as it’s safe to do so to your insurer.
+They will then create a record and tell you what happens next.

-After an accident, insurers may consider you a greater risk, and so hike up your premiums.
+After an accident, insurers may consider you a greater risk, and so hike up your motorbike insurance premiums.

 Prevention is better than cure

-The Royal Society for the Prevention of Accidents (ROSPA) has a useful guide full of tips on how you can avoid the five most common motorbike accidents.
+The Royal Society for the Prevention of Accidents has a useful guide full of tips on how you can avoid the five most common motorcycle accidents.